day8/re-frame/docs/EPs/005-StateMachines.md

 Types of triggers:
-  1. Exteranal (from user, websocket)
+  1. External (from the user, websocket)
   2. Data - something about `app-db` has changed

 ### Implementation

 What if we didn't even use FSM and used Behaviour Trees instead?
 Behaviour trees are more composable.
-A better match for a data oriented design.
+A better match for a data-oriented design.

 Links And Notes: